wndk42/Computer-Programming-and-Practice-2025-1/README.md

 > For two function types to be compatible, both shall specify compatible retury types.
 > Moreover, the paremeter type lists, ... , shall agree in the number of parameters ... ;
 > corresponding parameters shall have compatible types. ...

+1.6 DEFINITION OF TERMS
+> Parameter --- an object declared as part of a function declaration or definition
+> that acquires a value on entry to the function, or ...